Mini veggie frittatas + snacks

 - 200g plain natural or Greek yoghurt

-- 36g or one serve date and muesli slice * (pre-prepared)
+- 36g or one serve of date and muesli slice * (pre-prepared)

 * See recipes for full list of ingredients and preparation.